 - Post event content delivery (here are the session notes you’ll be most interested in)

 - Long term engagement (you attended the marketing stream so thought you might like this whitepaper)

-But personalization is just one of the ways that you can ensure you are maximizing the impact of your events and engaging your audiences.
-Feel free to add your personalization suggestions in the comments below.
+But event personalization is just one of the ways that you can ensure you are maximizing the impact of your events and engaging your audiences.
+Feel free to add your event personalization suggestions in the comments below.